-So, we know that it should be very bright, but ASET is not the same as Ideal Scope (and the Ideal Scope image indicates that the diamond is leaking light under the table facet).
+So, we know that it should be very bright, but ASET is not the same as Ideal Scope.
+Plus, the Ideal Scope image indicates that the James Allen True Hearts Diamond is leaking light under the table facet.

 The color green indicates where the diamond is gathering and reflecting light back from the second brightest light source in the room.
 It is normal to see green outlining the triangular shape star facets that border the edge of the table facet as seen here.
 But that little green arrow that appears beneath the table facet between the blue arrows should be red in an ideal world.

 Green Arrows Under Table Facet of Diamond in ASET Scope: